sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 oc logs bc/vote-app --follow
 ```

-Note how the source code is first cloned, the python dependencies are installed and then a new image is committed/pushed into the internal container registry.
+Note, how the source code is first cloned, the python dependencies are installed and then a new image is committed/pushed into the internal container registry.

 After the build the image will be automatically launched.